ddc-java/ddc-day-book/content/formatting.md

 * If mathematical equations, formula derivations---or even simple but non-programming-language-specific computational expressions---are needed, mathematical notation should be used.
 For this purposes, this theme supports the use of $\rm\LaTeX$ (LaTeX) expressions embedded in Markdown or HTML content.
 These will be interpreted and rendered in the browser by the MathJax JavaScript library.

 In any case, mathematical expressions should not be written as plain text, without any typographical distinction from the rest of the content.
-In particular, mathematical symbols (e.g. Greek letters such as $\pi$ or $\Sigma$, or other symbols or operators such as $\in$ or $\infty$) must not be "spelled out" in English in the text, unless one or more of these conditions hold:
+In particular, mathematical symbols (e.g., Greek letters such as $\pi$ or $\Sigma$, or other symbols or operators such as $\in$ or $\infty$) must not be "spelled out" in English in the text, unless one or more of these conditions hold:

-* It is done for the purpose of naming and explaining the individual symbols or operators (e.g. "$\Sigma$, the upper-case Greek letter sigma, is used to denote the sum of terms in a sequence.").
+* It is done for the purpose of naming and explaining the individual symbols or operators (e.g., "$\Sigma$, the upper-case Greek letter sigma, is used to denote the sum of terms in a sequence.").

 * It's done to re-state a mathematical expression in words, to provide additional explanation.